MaxHalford/tuna/README.md

 #### Streaming `Rows` directly

-For some reason you might want to stream from a given set of `Row`s.
-However this defeats the basic paradigm of `tuna` which is that the data can't be loaded in memory in it's entirety.
-Regardless streaming `Row`s directly is practical for testing purposes.
+For some reason you may want to stream a given set of `Row`s.
+Although this defeats the basic paradigm of `tuna` which is to process data that can't be loaded in memory, it is practical for testing purposes.

 ```go
 stream := tuna.NewStream(